daniel-life/daniel-life.github.io/README.md

 ## Questions

-For general support, direct your questions to [Daniel Cheong](mailto:Daniel08222003@gmail.com).
+For general support, please direct your questions to me, [Daniel Cheong](mailto:Daniel08222003@gmail.com).

-The issue list for this project is exclusively for bug reports and feature requests.
+The issues list for this project is only for bug reports and feature requests so that it can be addressed promptly.
+Avoid flooding issues list with general support/questions.
+Thanks!

 ## Tutorial